Starting with pyenv-virtualenv in macOS

 What about your global Python?
 I like to keep my system installation of python clean for macOS to use, and I like to automatically use the latest stable version of Python 3 in all my directories where I haven't set a virtual environment, which I also like to keep clean.

-For my virtual environments, for production I like to use specific projects for specific environments, that way I can dump a pip freeze file with minimal fuss to distribute a Python project.
-However, when hacking around I keep various toolsets.
-One for django projects, one for flask projects, one with numpy and pandas, one with Pelican (that I use to develop this website you're on now).
+For my virtual environments, for production I like to use specific projects for specific environments, that way I can dump a pip

-If you want these various tools to be available to you in your day-to-day work flow outside of project environments, you can set your global environment to multiple pyenv environments like so:
+If you want these various tools to be available to you in your day-to-day work flow outside of project environments, you can set your global

 % pyenv global 3.8.3 numpy pandas flask pelican django misc-tools system

-When calling for Python modules, pyenv will look in the directories for these virtual environments in the order you've specified.
+will look in the directories for these virtual environments in the order you've specified.